Melon is a Giver

 Melon is neither a pioneer, nor an exception.
 But we do stand out when it comes to the process of designing our CSR policy.
 We arrived at our comprehensive program the Melon way – organically.
 Inspired and driven by our teammates’ efforts throughout the years.
 And at the end, we’re truly happy with our young and humble yet precious portfolio of supported initiatives.

 By definition, (CSR) is companies giving back and contributing to the community’s environmental and social wellbeing.
 For years, we’ve deployed CSR efforts in a piecemeal way because Melon employees have always loved it.
 They’ve been suggesting and participating in various causes.
 In 2018, we even voted to include CSR activities at Melon’s annual teambuilding.
 So, it was only natural to structure all our efforts and match them with a budget to complete Melon’s CSR policy.
-Additionally, we we’re willing and capable of engaging dedicated staff and resources.
+Additionally, we’re willing and capable of engaging dedicated staff and resources.

 It was crucial to base our CSR policy on Melon employees’ preferences: how the company should be donating and to what kind of projects.
 Their opinion matters the most so that they can actually engage and learn when it comes to volunteering and donating.
-Therefore, we conducted two separate surveys in our offices in Bulgaria and Macedonia.
+Therefore, we conducted two separate surveys in our offices in Bulgaria and North Macedonia.

 In Bulgaria, our team members decided that the company should support more than one project.
 Ideally dedicated to improving kid’s education, environmental efforts or social support.
 A great number said they’d like to volunteer themselves and make individual donations.